sonro/chog/README.md

 `chog` is highly opinionated.
 In order for it to be effective it is recommended
 to:

-- Your formatting follows [Keep a Changelog].
+- Format changelog in reference to [Keep a Changelog].
 - Use git as your version control system.
 - Host your repository on GitHub.
 - Tag your versions using the v0.0.0 style.
 - Use [Semantic Versioning](https://semver.org/).
-- Your file name is CHANGELOG.md.
+- Use CHANGELOG.md as your file name.

 ## License